grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 }
 ```

-The JSON file can be generated with `faust -json foo.dsp` command, or by program using the `JSONUI` UI architecture (see next [Some Useful UI Classes for Developers](#some-useful-ui-classes-for-developers) section).
+The JSON file can be generated with `faust -json foo.dsp` command, or by program using the `JSONUI` UI architecture (see next [Some Useful UI Classes and Tools for Developers](#some-useful-ui-classes-and-tools-for-developers) section).

 Here is the description of ready-to-use UI classes, followed by classes to be used in developer code: